YuchenXia/yuchenxia.github.io/_pages/about.md

 ---
 ## <span id="teaching">Teaching and Supervision of Research Projects</span>

-I designed more than 45 research topics for master's theses and mentor students throughout their thesis work.
-All my students (>30) successfully graduated and nearly all pursue careers in industry.
+I have designed over 40 research topics for master's students and mentored them throughout their thesis work.
+This includes 25 master's theses and 17 smaller research projects.
+After graduation (ca. 30 students in total), most have gone on to become engineers and pursue careers in industry.

 ### 2025 (ongoing)
 - Secure Task Delegation for Tool-Using Language Model Agents in Workflow Automation  (Master Thesis)